 Failure to maintain adequate internal controls over cash activity increases the risk significant misstatements could occur in the financial statements due to error or fraud.
+Failure to implement corrective actions from findings in previous years raises concerns about the School District's management of local, state, and federal monies.
+Given the increased level of risk of misstatement or fraud, auditors must consider increasing audit procedures.

-Management should take appropriate steps to ensure the time and resources are made available to implement controls over cash to ensure monthly bank reconciliations are performed accurately and in a timely manner by someone independent of the general ledger function.
+Management should take appropriate steps to ensure the time and resources are made available to implement controls over cash to ensure monthly bank reconciliations are preformed accurately by someone independent of the general ledger function.

-FS 2019-002 Internal Controls over Agency Fund Accounts

-Repeat of Prior Year Finding: FS 2018-002, FS 2017-002, FS 2016-002, FS 2015-002,

-FS 2014-002, FS 7301-13-02,
+FS 2020-002 Internal Controls over Agency Fund Accounts Control Category: Revenues/Receivables/Receipts Expenditures/Liabilities/Disbursements Accounting Controls (Overall) Internal Control Impact: Significant Deficiency Compliance Impact: None Repeat of Prior Year Finding: FS 2019-002, FS 2018-002, FS 2017-002, FS 2016-002, FS 2015-002, FS 2014-002, FS 7301-13-02

-The accounting procedures of the School District were not followed resulting in internal control weaknesses over Agency Fund accounts.
+The accounting procedures of the School District continue to be not followed resulting in internal control weaknesses over Agency Fund accounts.

 The School District's management is responsible for designing and maintaining internal controls that provide proper separation of duties and provide reasonable assurance transactions are processed according to established procedures.
+Further, management is responsible for implementing reported corrective action to findings from previous engagements.